- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Blade grinders use sharp, steel blades which operate at high speed, grinding the coffee down.
 The burr grinders, on the other hand, are more technologically savvy.
 Burr grinders use metal surfaces that are called, surprisingly, burrs.
 These burrs or metal surfaces revolve against each other and grind coffee beans.

 One of the main advantages of a burr grinder over a blade grinder is that the size of your grind can be adjusted.
 The secret behind a perfect cup of coffee is the compatibility of your grind size with the brewing method.
-Some coffee requires certain grind size.
+Some coffee requires a certain grind size.
 This is why burr grinders are a better option, they give you the flexibility to adjust the size of your grinds by simply adjusting the distance between the burrs.

-As I mentioned before the size, especially the uniformity of the ground coffee beans also influence the taste of your coffee.
+As I mentioned before the size, especially the uniformity of the ground coffee beans also influences the taste of your coffee.
 Burr grinders, unlike blade grinders, don’t smash the coffee beans into chunks.
 Burr grinders slice the coffee beans into equal size particles.

 Burr grinders are sturdier than blade grinders, easy to clean and designed to last for a long time.
 Besides, with the growing technology, the burr grinders are getting even more of a boost up.
 In fact, ask any self-respecting barista what kind of coffee grinders they use and their answer will be a burr grinder.